 The official opening of the Walnut Street Community Center, 20 November 1954, featured a "Sadie Hawkins" dance, with music furnished by the Crazy Kids Combo of Bate School, and an ensemble from Centre College, led by Dick Green.
 The Center was sponsored by the Danville-Boyle County Recreation Department.
-James Daugherty, of the Crazy Kids Combo, said, "... the UBF Hall was, when we played there, for the teenagers.
-It was a bunch of high school kids having fun.
-We would have special days like an old-fashioned day or a sock hop as we called it.
-That was something for the school children to do."728
+James Daugherty, of the Crazy Kids Combo, said, "... the UBF Hall was,

 At a master commissioner's sale on 23 Nov 1957, the UBF Hall at First and Walnut streets, was sold to English Sullivan for \$11,500.
-He had no plans for it but had purchased it as an investment.729
+He had no plans for it but had purchased it as an investment.733

-Though without a hall or a building of their own apparently, the Perryville lodge of the United Brothers of Friendship was meeting at the First Baptist Church of Perryville in 1960.730
+Though without a hall or a building of their own apparently, the Perryville lodge of the United Brothers of Friendship was meeting at the First Baptist Church of Perryville in 1960.734

 The United Brotherhood of Friendship in Perryville had apparently been dissolved by 1973, when members Raymond Sleet, Ann Sleet, Hattie Sleet and Lillie Bottoms, petitioned the Perryville City Council to condemn the UBF hall as a fire hazard.
-The group met with Perryville City Attorney, Jack Smith, to discuss if the property could be sold and the building condemned.731
+The group met with Perryville City Attorney, Jack Smith, to discuss if the property could be sold and the building condemned.735

-There was also a UBF Lodge in Davistown, which met at Stoney Point Church in August 1961; whether they had a hall of their own I do not know.732
+There was also a UBF Lodge in Davistown, which met at Stoney Point Church in August 1961; whether they had a hall of their own I do not know.
+736

-The only mention I can find about a UBF Lodge in Junction City was reference to a fire 19 August 1930 that destroyed three buildings including the UBF Lodge.733
+The only mention I can find about a UBF Lodge in Junction City was reference to a fire 19 August 1930 that destroyed three buildings including the UBF Lodge.
+737